ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 The majority of LWM2M operations happen 'under the hood' of the LWM2M Client.
 The device application code interacts with the Client via the Static API.

 Data are shared between the application code and the LWM2M client using pre-defined or custom Objects and Resources as described in the OMA LWM2M specification.
-Any server or management application that interacts with the device application must be aware of the Client's data model and have definitions for the same Objects and Resources to facilitate interoperability.
+Any server or management application that interacts with the device application must be aware of the client's data model and have definitions for the same Objects and Resources to facilitate interoperability.
 It is recommended that OMA registered IDs are used that conform to registered LWM2M or IPSO objects.

 Since an Object is a container for a set of related Resources, an Object must be defined prior to the Resources associated with it.

 Objects and Resources are defined in one of two ways:

 * **Pointer Mode** - Objects and Resources are defined in application memory and accessed via pointers which are registered with the LWM2M Client via the Static API.
 * **Handler Mode** - Objects and Resources are defined by a handler function.
-Object and Resource memory is not directly accessible to the application code.
-Resource value operations are passed to the Resource handler for execution and any response values are returned by the handler to the application code.
+Object and Resource memory cannot be directly accessed by the application code.
+Resource value operations are passed to the Resource handler for execution and response values are returned by the handler to the application code.

 While either of the above modes may be used to manage Objects and Resources, the mode may not be changed once an Object has been defined.
-For example, Object Resources defined via handler mode cannot then be accessed or modified using pointer mode operations.
+For example, Resources which are defined using handler mode cannot then be accessed or modified using pointer mode operations.

 #### Summary points for pointer and handler modes:

 **Pointer Mode**

-* Objects are defined as a simple container for resources.
+* Objects are defined as a simple container for resources
-* Allows integration of existing C data structures with the LWM2M service.
+* Allows integration of existing C data structures with the LWM2M service
-* Application memory is shared and exposed to the Client through pointers registered using the API.
+* Application memory is shared and exposed to the Client through pointers registered using the API
-* Data access is automatic - LWM2M will read and write memory as required.
+* Data access is automatic - LWM2M will read and write memory as required
-* Allows for concrete data structures that are laid out in application memory in a static manner.
+* Allows for concrete data structures that are laid out in application memory in a static manner
-* Works best for existing data structures.
+* Works best for existing data structures
-* Easier to use than handler mode, but less flexible because data has to be laid out in a static way.
+* Easier to use than handler mode, but less flexible because data has to be laid out in a static way

 **Handler Mode**

-* Objects and associated Resources are defined with a handler function.
+* Objects and associated Resources are defined with a handler function
-* All Resources defined within a handled object must also be defined with handlers.
+* All Resources defined within a handled object must also be defined with handlers
 * Uses callbacks to notify the application of a pending LWM2M operation.
-Callbacks are responsible for constructing a response.
+Callbacks are responsible for constructing a response
 * Memory is not shared.
-Data access is handled by the application - LWM2M will request operations and the application responds.
+Data access is handled by the application - LWM2M will request operations and the application responds
-* Allows for virtual data structures, and data structures that are logically constructed in real time, such as calculating velocity from change in position over time, and exposing the result as a resource calculated on request.
+* Allows for virtual data structures, and data structures that are logically constructed in real time, such as calculating velocity  from change in position over time, and exposing the result as a resource calculated on request
-* Works best for resources that require logic or calculations to access.
+* Works best for resources that require logic or calculations to access
-* More involved to use than pointer mode, (more code required), but more flexible because it provides the application with the opportunity to modify values on the fly, effectively offering virtual Resources.
+* More involved to use than pointer mode, (more code required), but more flexible because it provides the application with the opportunity to modify values on the fly, effectively offering virtual Resources

 ### Detailed functionality